willy330088/Dcard-Assignment/README.md

 - #### Component Design
   - Created a posts list container to nest all the posts.
-  - Created a individual post component to share all the UI and logics for every post.
+  - Created an individual post component to share all the UI and logics for every post.